-Each proposed funding initiative identified in this section must be clearly described and explained within the funding proposal.
-The description of each individual funding initiative must follow the outline and include all required information listed below:
+Each proposed initiative identified in this section must be clearly described and explained within the proposal.
+The description of each individual initiative must follow the outline and include all required information listed below:

-- a) Initiative name,

-- b) Amount of funding to be applied,

-- c) Identification of one or more of the core areas listed above that will be addressed with this proposal,

-- d) Clear description of the initiative
+- a) Initiative name, - b) Amount of funding to be applied, - c) Identification of one or both areas listed above that will be addressed with this proposal, - d) Clear description of the initiative, including proposed location, and, - e) Explanation of how the proposed initiative aligns with PACE organization preoperational requirements.